ggmichael/craterstats/README.md

     craterstats -demo

-Visit the [Gallery](https://github.com/ggmichael/craterstats/blob/main/docs/gallery.md) and copy some of the commands there to recreate the example plots.
+Alternatively, visit the [Gallery](https://github.com/ggmichael/craterstats/blob/main/docs/gallery.md) and copy some of the commands there to recreate the example plots.

 # Usage